 the Reinius lab

-OUR RESEARCH is focused on revealing key features of gene regulation, and in particular the regulation of active and inactive chromatin states.
+OUR RESEARCH is focused on revealing fundamental features of gene regulation, and in particular the regulation of active and inactive chromatin states.
 A main topic in the lab is X-chromosome inactivation and Dosage Compensation.
 The X chromosome is a unique genetic environment.
 Female cells contain two X chromosomes while male cells contain only one.
 To balance the X-gene dose in female cells one X copy is kept transcriptionally silenced by the process of X-chromosome inactivation.
-This is achieved by remarkable remodeling of the inactive X chromosome, which drastically changes its chromatin structure, methylation patterns, and three-dimensional conformation – ultimately suppressing the expression of most of its genes.
+This is achieved by remarkable remodeling of the inactive X chromosome, which drastically changes its chromatin structure, methylation patterns, and three-dimensional conformation, ultimately suppressing the expression of most of its genes.
 By characterizing the epigenetic framework of X-chromosome inactivation, we may reveal fundamental features of gene regulation and systems biology.
 During the last years Reinius and colleagues pioneered the use of single-cell RNA-seq in the study of X-inactivation (Science 2014, Nature Reviews Genetics 2015, Cell 2016, Nature Genetics 2016 etc., see Publications ).
 Currently the Reinius lab is working to determine the X-inactive landscape across a wide range of in vivo tissues and cell types.
 This is accomplished by a comprehensive synthesis of newly developed concepts and techniques, including single-cell RNA-sequencing, chromatin accessibility and modification assays, mouse genetics and transgenics, and recently advanced computational methods for the analysis of allele-specific gene expression.
-The expected outcome of the research is of broad biological significance, and may reveal gene-regulatory features underlying variable expressivity and incomplete penetrance of X-linked genetic disorders.
+The expected outcome of the research is of broad biomedical significance, and may reveal gene-regulatory features underlying variable expressivity and incomplete penetrance of X-linked genetic disorders.

 Karolinska Institutet, Solna, Stockholm